 Sep 27, 2021

-Joe knows people, and here is one that influenced the way Joe treats horses, uttermost respect!
+Joe knows people, and here is one that influenced the way he treats horses... with the uttermost respect!

 Ray Hunt devoted his life to the horse and teaching people a better way to work with the horse.
-Ray Hunt defined Western Horseman’s ideas in regarding to instructional material.
+He defined Western Horseman's ideas regarding instructional material.

-RAY HUNT learned to transcend traditional ideas of working with horses.
-He wasn’t the first to do this, but he’s the man responsible for spreading the gospel of modern training and horsemanship techniques literally around the world.
+Ray learned to transcend traditional ideas of working with horses.
+He wasn't the first to do this, but he's the man responsible for spreading the gospel of modern training and horsemanship techniques worldwide.
 Ray Hunt is the source of the modern genre of horse clinicians.